pyne/pyne/docs/theorymanual/source_sampling.rst

 In pyne, meshes define volumetric source density :math:`q'` with units of :math:`\frac{particles}{time \cdot volume}`.
-In order to find the source intensity of a single phase space bin (of index :math:`n`), the density must be multiplied by the volume of the voxel/sub-voxel:
+In order to find the source intensity of a single phase space bin (of index :math:`n`), the density must be multiplied by the volume of the mesh volume element:

 .. math::
      q(n) = q'(n) \cdot V(n)